 “Improving manufacturing productivity is a linchpin for many other aspects of operational effectiveness,” says Pask.

 On the surface, focusing on OEE improvement means you can make more products in the same or less time, and you reduce the production of pieces that need to be scrapped.
 But the underlying benefit comes when you fix the causes of your lost production time.
 For example, reducing changeover time can lead to the optimization of your cleaning processes, which in turn can lead to optimized use of raw materials, such as water or cleaning chemicals, says Pask.

 “A soft drinks company I worked with identified that for some product changes they could reduce cleaning time from an hour to under 10 minutes, and in doing so they eliminated the use of hundreds of gallons of water per clean,” says Pask.
 “So by reducing wasted production time, it’s also possible to reduce resource waste, which in turn makes you ‘more green.’”

-Saving time and reducing waste
+Saving time and reducing waste with lean manufacturing